josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🛟_Borders_Boats_Walls/🦕_partition_loop.md

 # 🦕 Partition Loop — Borders as Violence
 **First created:** 2025-09-24 | **Last updated:** 2025-09-26
-*How rigid borders manufacture itinerancy and unleash cycles of violence*
+*How rigid borders manufacture itinerancy and unleash cycles of violence.*

 ---